A quick summary of 2022

 Your ‘regular gift’ will fund our ‘Free Places’

-All ‘regular gifts’ (monthly, quarterly or annual donations) are used to fund the +50 free places we provide for those local children who are living with the most acute disadvantages.
-They are either orphans or their family income is less than £25 ($30 / €28) per month.
+All ‘regular gifts’ (monthly, quarterly or annual donations) are used to fund the 55 free places and 20 ‘half-price’ places we provide for local children who live with the most acute disadvantages.
+They are orphans or their family income is less than £25 ($30 / €28) per month.

-A free place covers all the costs of a child’s food, travel, books, materials, equipment, trips and tuition.
+A free place covers all the costs of a child’s food, travel, books, materials, equipment, trips, tuition and a pair of new, good-quality school shoes.
 To provide all this costs us an average of about £20 ($28 / €24) per month for each child.

 Melody’s story

-Melody is 15 years old and in grade eight.
+Melody is 15 years old and in grade nine.
 She has two brothers and a sister; her parents are part-time farm labourers who can only manage to obtain work during the rainy season.

 They just about managed to pay for Melody and her brother Felix to complete primary school and pass their G7 exams, but were too poor to pay for their secondary education.
 Both children then had several years without schooling.